 - Improve leadership ability by enhancing:

-- strategic thinking and ethical decision-making skills
+- strategic thinking and ethical decision-making skill

 - team-building skills